Serbian Progressive Party: International cooperation

-SNS representatives in the Parliamentary Assembly of the Council of Europe joined the European People's Party (EPP) in 2013.
+SNS representatives in the Parliamentary Assembly of the Council of Europe (PACE) joined the European People's Party (EPP) in 2013.
 In the same year, SNS received support from the Christian Democratic Union of Germany (CDU) due to the establishment of the Brussels Agreement.
 SNS has received support from the CDU in regards to membership in the EPP in 2015.
 A year later, SNS and its youth wing became associate members of EPP.
 SNS officials attended CDU's congress in 2018.
-SNS became a member of the International Democrat Union in 2018.
+In 2025, Vučević met with a CDU member.
+However, in September 2025, Manfred Weber, the president of the EPP, announced that the party will discuss the membership of SNS due to their response to the student-led anti-corruption protests.
+SNS became a member of the International Democracy Union in 2018.
+In the PACE, SNS was also affiliated with the Free Democrats Group; Dubravka Filipovski once served as its vice-chairperson.

 SNS took part in a meeting with Chinese Communist Party (CCP) officials in 2019.
 At the meeting, the parties "pledged to forge ever-closer links".
-SNS officials were also present in a 2021 summit that was organised by CCP.
+SNS officials were also present in a 2021 summit that was organised by CCP, while in 2023 SNS described CCP as its inspiration.
 SNS established connections with United Russia (YeR) in 2010.
 Tomislav Nikolić was present at a YeR congress in 2011, while a year later, SNS officials were present at a YeR conference.
 Since then, SNS and YeR have signed several cooperation agreements, most recently being in 2021.